Immediate action is required

 Current control methods are failing

-Current methods of control rely mainly on the mass application of tens of thousands of tons of persistent toxins every year which have failed to halt the steep decline of New Zealand’s unique native species.
+Current methods of control rely mainly on the mass application of tens of thousands of tons of toxins every year which have failed to halt the steep decline of New Zealand’s unique native species.
 The critical state of New Zealand’s wildlife is proof that past and current control methods are not working.

 There is a long term solution acceptable to all New Zealanders